sumanmukherjee03/practice-and-katas/k8s/CKA/05-kube-scheduler.README.md

   namespace: kube-system
 roleRef:
   kind: ClusterRole
-  name: system:kube-scheduler                 # We have bound the system cluster role for kube-scheduler to this custom service account so that it gets the same privileges as the custom scheduler
+  name: system:kube-scheduler                 # We have bound the system cluster role for kube-scheduler to this custom service account so that it gets the same privileges as the kube-scheduler
   apiGroup: rbac.authorization.k8s.io

 ---